zaichaopan/scrolljs/README.md

 ### scrollWindow.toElementTop(el)

-Scroll to an element of the page
+Scrolls to an element of the page

 ```javascript
 // target element with class target